How do your belts differ to regular belts?

 What is the best way to wear a Kiwa Belt?

-We recommend using lead weights that are 1kg or less so you can spread the weight out evenly around your belt making it more comfortable.
 Wear your belt low and firmly around your hips (as not to put pressure on your diaphragm when breathing).
-If you have excess tail, tuck it safely as shown below, therefore the belt can easily be released if the tail end is pulled.
+This is also the best place to wear it to prevent it sliding up around your waist.
+If you have excess tail, tuck it safely as shown below, therefore the belt can easily be quick-released if the tail end is pulled.